 In the planning stage, organizations devise a comprehensive risk management plan that includes risk governance structures, policies, procedures, and tools to guide risk identification, assessment, and mitigation efforts throughout the project.

-During this phase, organizations devise a comprehensive risk management strategy that encompasses risk governance, policies, procedures, and tools to guide risk identification, assessment, and mitigation efforts.
+During this phase of risk center, organizations devise a comprehensive risk management strategy that encompasses risk governance, policies, procedures, and tools to guide risk identification, assessment, and risk mitigation plans and efforts.

 Develop a Risk register: A risk register is a centralized repository for capturing and tracking identified risks, their likelihood, potential impact, and mitigation strategies.